denys-kuzhyk/AsanaBackend/README.md

    - Create a Firebase project with Firestore enabled.
    - Generate a service account key in Google Cloud Console and download the JSON file.
    - Save the file as `firebase_key.json` in the project root (this file is accessed in `firebase_config.py`).
-   - Do not commit this file to Git – keep it local and ensure it is listed in `.gitignore`.

 2. **Application config (`config.py`)**
-   - Set a JWT secret key – any strong, secret string used to sign JWT tokens.
+   - Set a `JWT_SECRET_KEY` – any strong, secret string used to sign JWT tokens.
    - Add your Asana Personal Access Token (from your Asana account) so the backend can call the Asana API.
    - Specify the Asana project GID of the project where the users are stored as tasks.

 Once these values are configured and the dependencies are installed, you can start the backend server.

----

 ## Running Locally